A mysterious Blaca hermitage located on the southern side of Brač islandPhoto: Cortyn

 Culture, art & history trip

 If you’re hungry for history and culture, this Croatian island is what you’ve been looking for.
-On Brač you can explore a multitude of historic villages and ruins, including a mysterious hermitage located in the Blaca desert - a truly amazing site to which no photograph does justice.
+On Brač you can explore a multitude of historic villages and ruins, including a mysterious hermitage located in the Blaca hermitage - a truly amazing site to which no photograph does justice.
 While on this beautiful island, you’ll also get to experience some of the most beautiful beaches on the Adriatic and visit the quarry whose stones built The White House.

 Croatia is the land of a thousand islands.
 One of the most beautiful and fascinating Croatian islands is Brač – an unparalleled mosaic of unspoiled nature, a distinctive historical and cultural heritage, and surrounded with crystal-clear Adriatic Sea.
 The Dalmatian hospitality, Mediterranean climate with more than 2,700 sunshine hours per year and famous Brač cuisine characterised by lamb and “vitalac“ (skewered lamb offal), fish, olive oil, and the exquisite Brač cheese accompanied with premium Brač wine Plavac Mali will make you connect with the island in such a way that you'll never want to leave.